hsu1943/supplier-list-by-yii2/README.md

 5. Add project to nginx/apache

-Assuming that this project have been binding with domain 'demo.test', then you can visit the supplier list page by url `http://demo.test/suppliers`.
+Assuming that this project have been binding with domain 'demo.test', then you can visit the suppliers list page by url `http://demo.test/suppliers`.